CHRO vs HR Director: Dubai People Leadership Compared

 Team management.
 The HR Director typically reports to the CHRO or another senior executive and has a significant influence on HR operations.
 They lead the HR team.

 Recruitment and onboarding oversight.
-Making sure you're actually hiring people, getting them started, and integrating them into the team.
+Making sure you're actually hiring people, getting them started, integrating them into the team.

 The HR Director ensures the machine runs smoothly.
 Without them, nothing works.
 With them, the CHRO's strategy can actually get executed.